Cheryl Boyce Taylor: Archives

-Cheryl Boyce-Taylor's life papers and portfolio are held at the Schomburg Center for Research in Black Cultural Studies in Harlem, New York.
+Boyce-Taylor's life papers and portfolio are held at the Schomburg Center for Research in Black Cultural Studies in Harlem, New York.

 The Cheryl Boyce-Taylor papers, 1982–2014, partially document the artistic and personal life of poet, visual and teaching artist, Cheryl Boyce-Taylor.
 The collection contains biographical material, such as correspondence and interview transcripts;writing material, such as manuscripts, drafts; and printed matter, such as programs, flyers, and clippings.

 Personal life

-In 1970, Boyce-Taylor married childhood friend Walt Taylor whose family lived on the same street as hers in Arima, Trinidad.
-They had a son, Malik Isaac Taylor (rapper Phife Dawg of the rap group A Tribe Called Quest), who was born premature, and whose twin, Mikal, died only a few hours after birth.
+In 1970, Boyce-Taylor married childhood friend Walt Taylor, whose family lived on the same street as hers in Arima, Trinidad.
+They had a son, Malik Isaac Taylor (rapper Phife Dawg of the rap group A Tribe Called Quest), who was born prematurely, and whose twin, Mikal, died only a few hours after birth.
 Cheryl and Walt later divorced.

-Boyce-Taylor, who has been with her partner, Ceni, for over 2 decades has been open about her journey in becoming an out lesbian, which included the difficult time when she had to tell her husband.
+Boyce-Taylor, who has been with her partner, Ceni, for more than two decades, has been open about her journey in becoming an out lesbian, which included the difficult time when she had to tell her husband.

-Cheryl Boyce-Taylor currently lives in Brooklyn, New York with her long-time partner, Ceni.
+Boyce-Taylor currently lives in Brooklyn, New York, with her long-time partner, Ceni.